aabdoo23/numdle/backend/README.md

-# Bulls and Cows Web Game Backend
+# Numdle Web Game Backend

-A real-time multiplayer implementation of the Bulls and Cows (also known as Cows and Bulls) number guessing game using Django, Django Channels, and WebSockets.
+A real-time multiplayer implementation of the Numdle (also known as Cows and Bulls) number guessing game using Django, Django Channels, and WebSockets.

 ## Game Rules